What to buy and how to shop smart in the sales

 If you buy online, you have additional rights under the Consumer Contracts Regulations.
 These give you 14 days from the time of delivery to return the product for a full refund, even if it's not faulty.

-But save yourself the hassle of having to return a product that's not right for you by doing your research before you buy.
-To make this easier for you, our expert reviews will help you choose the best.
-We've got reviews of thousands of products, including:
+But save yourself the hassle of having to return a product that's not right for you by doing your research first.
+We've got expert reviews of thousands of products, including:

 - coffee machines